mmarkewicz/Matt_Markewicz_JavaS1/20191004/1.2.7/shapes-perimeters/README.md

 ### Concrete, Abstract and Interface Class Implementations

 #### Concrete Approach
 The concrete approach does not allows for multiple inheritance.
 You can only `extend` one parent per class.
-By definition, a concrete class cannot have any unimplemented methods.
-This method is much less flexible than an interface implementation.
+Extending a concrete class does not act like a contract, there is no binding functionality required by the child class.
+This method is much less flexible/functional than abstract classes or interface implementation.
 In the concrete approach, the parent class can be instantiated as it's own standalone object, since it is just a standard class.

 #### Abstract Approach
 The abstract approach, much like a concrete approach, does not allow for multiple inheritance.
 Therefore, you cannot `extend` more than one abstract class.
 When implementing abstract classes, you must override all methods defined in the superclass.
 Non-abstract methods of the superclass are inherited just as they are defined.
 Abstract classes also cannot be instantiated on their own.